Conditional Front-door Adjustment for Heterogeneous Treatment Assignment Effect Estimation Under Non-adherence: Experiments Results

 \paragraph{CFD outperforms SBD, and \methodname\ yields additional gains across IHDP and AMR-UTI datasets.} In Figure~\ref{fig:real}, we compare SBD and CFD with \methodname\ in terms of CATEA estimation PEHE.
 On average, SBD (in blue) produces lower-quality CATEA estimates than either of the CFD-based approaches.
 Trends in relative performance between SBD and CFD in the IHDP and AMR-UTI datasets align with results in the two synthetic datasets: CFD provides greater advantages over SBD when $\mathbb{E}[\Delta_A]$ is small, validating our theoretical finding.

 \paragraph{\methodname\ additionally improves CATEA estimation compared to CFD.} In Figure~\ref{fig:real}, \methodname\ yields a small improvement on CATEA estimation PEHE compared to CFD with a T-learner across all $\mathbb{E}[\Delta_A]$ settings.
-This result is consistent in both the IHDP and AMR-UTI datasets, illustrating shared representations' empirical benefit when modeling CFD nuisance parameters.
+This result is consistent in both the IHDP and AMR-UTI datasets, illustrating the empirical benefit of shared representations when modeling CFD nuisance parameters.

 \paragraph{\methodname\ obtains greater improvements over CFD as $\mathbb{E}[\Delta_A]$ increases and is empirically advantageous even when $\mathbb{E}[\Delta_A]$ is large.} As shown in Figure~\ref{fig:real}, across both IHDP and AMR-UTI datasets, \methodname's relative advantages over CFD consistently correlate with $\mathbb{E}[\Delta_A]$.
 This is because as $\mathbb{E}[\Delta_A]$ increases, individuals' treatment intake conditioned on treatment assignment becomes more deterministic (\textit{i.e.}, adherence improves), leaving fewer observations for non-adherent outcomes.
 In such settings, \methodname's shared modeling can efficiently estimate under-observed outcomes.
-More importantly, the additional boost from employing \methodname\ allows CFD to out-perform or match SBD in PEHE across all settings, suggesting that CFD with \methodname\ is a desirable choice of CATEA estimation even when $\Delta_A$ is large.
+More importantly, the additional boost from employing \methodname\ allows CFD to outperform or match SBD in PEHE across all settings, suggesting that CFD with \methodname\ is a desirable choice of CATEA estimation even when $\Delta_A$ is large.